-If you wish to report a flooding incident, or have concerns that your property may be immediately at risk of flooding, please contact the Environment Agency's Extended Floodline Service on 0345 988 1188 where Environment Agency staff with up to date information will be able to assist you.
-Alternatively please visit the Environment Agency (external link).
+If you wish to report a flooding incident, or have concerns that your property may be immediately at risk of flooding, please contact the Environment Agency on 0345 6723723 where Environment Agency staff with up-to-date information will be able to assist you.

 West Lancashire Borough Council does not provide sandbags.

 You should take steps to protect the property you live in, whether you own or rent it.

 Sandbags can be sourced from builders' merchants or DIY stores.
 If you don’t have any sandbags you can use alternatives such as pillow cases or refuse sacks and fill them with garden soil.
 Sandbags, however, only bring temporary relief from flood waters and the Council recommends that property owners investigate the use of other flood prevention tools.
 A good website for information is the Flood Advisory Service (external link).